-This green smoothie is packed with nutrients and has a sweet tropical taste.
+This green smoothie is packed with nutrients from greens and the fruit gives it a sweet tropical taste..

 Green Smoothies are a great way to pack in good nutrition and perfect for an on-the-go breakfast or post-workout drink.
 Especially during the warmer months, I love an ice cold smoothie after a good sweat sesh!

 The key to making your smoothie a Bright Green color is to keep your fruit a more Neutral color.

 The majority of times the smoothies I make are not the prettiest in color because I'll mix all different kinds of fruits.
 But they say you eat with your eyes and this bright green color just looks Healthy!